 Given the 2,700+ rules and guidelines in the Social Security handbook, it can be overwhelming when deciding the best choices to make for retirement.
-Disability Associates is here to be your guide and offer several helpful pointers to make your journey to Social Security disability smooth.
+Disability Associates is here to be your guide and offer several helpful pointers.
+Here are 7 surprising disability secrets.

 By doing your homework, reading the following tips and fully maximizing your benefits, you should have more freedom and security as you age.
 It’s important to note that cashing in your Social Security benefits ultimately comes down to personal circumstances, but these guidelines are a strong lead in the right direction.